pagopa/b2b-portals/.changeset/eleven-windows-argue.md

 "nextjs-website": patch
 ---

-Updating the "Accordion" component for the sectionID props both on NextJS and Strapi
+Update the "Accordion" component adding the sectionID